jmbannon/ytdl-sub/docs/source/faq/index.rst

 <config_reference/scripting/scripting_functions:Scripting Functions>` to create your own
 clever scraping mechanisms.

-...force ytdl-sub to re-download a video
+...force ytdl-sub to re-download a file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``ytdl-sub`` decides what videos have already been downloaded by entries in :ref:`the
+``ytdl-sub`` decides what files have already been downloaded by entries in :ref:`the
 download archive file <config_reference/plugins:output_options>`,
 ``./.ytdl-sub-...-download-archive.json``, at the top of the subscription/series/show
 :ref:`output directory <config_reference/plugins:output_options>` in the appropriate